-A Matrix Organizational Structure is one of the most complex reporting structures that a company can utilize.
-Basically, it’s where the reporting structures are set up as a grid instead of in the traditional hierarchy.
-Each employee has dual reporting relationships to both a product manager and a functional manager.
-These two chains of command, one along client, product or project lines and the other along functional lines.
+A matrix organizational structure is one of the most complex reporting structures that a company can utilize.
+Basically, it's where the reporting structures are set up as a grid instead of in the traditional hierarchy.
+Each employee has dual reporting relationships to both a project manager and a functional manager.
+These are two chains of command, one along client, product, or project lines, and the other along functional lines.
 The structure may vary somewhat.

-The result of these “efficiencies” allows the company to respond sooner to demands by customers or the market and serves to, therefore, decrease lead times to produce something new.
-If a company values this ability to act and react quickly (for example if the organization operates in a dynamic environment), then the Matrix organizational structure is great choice to implement.
-If you can visualize, authority flowing like water through a typical hierarchy goes from the top down.
-In a Matrix Organizational structure, the authority of a “project” manager flows to the sides, while the functional manager authority flows vertically downwards.
+The result of these efficiencies allows the company to respond sooner to demands by customers or the market and serves to decrease lead times to produce something new.
+If a company values this ability to act and react quickly (for example if the organization operates in a dynamic environment), then the matrix organizational structure is a great choice to implement.
+If you can visualize authority flowing like water through a typical hierarchy, it goes from the top down.
+In a matrix organizational structure, the authority of a project manager flows to the sides, while the functional manager authority flows vertically downward.

-- Integrated Projects —Importantly, there is an actual mechanism for integration of across functional lines.
+- Integrated Projects — Importantly, there is an actual mechanism for integration across functional lines.

 - Retention of Disciplinary Teams — Groups of functional specialists and experts are preserved even though projects come and go.